Master of Research:

 This pioneering programme offers students the opportunity to be at the forefront of Design Innovation research and practice in the areas of health and care.
 It is suitable for those with training and experience in diverse disciplines, including Design Innovation, Product Design and Interaction Design.
 Individuals with clinical and public health backgrounds who wish to develop skills in Design Innovation are also encouraged to apply.

 This is not a taught programme.
-It combines tailored research training, delivered in Seasonal Schools at our Creative Campus, Highlands & Islands, alongside a substantial component of independent research under the direction of a supervisory team.
+It combines tailored research training, delivered in Seasonal Schools at our GSA Highlands and Islands campus, alongside a substantial component of independent research under the direction of a supervisory team.

 Please contact Dr Lynn-Sayers McHattie for an informal conversation regarding your research interests.
 We also offer one to one surgeries with potential supervisors on developing and refining your research proposal.